Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description explicitly states the action ('apply a track definition') and the target ('an opportunity or project'), with a specific verb+resource that distinguishes from sibling tools like list_track_definitions and list_entity_tracks.
+The description clearly states the action ('Apply a track definition') and the target ('to an opportunity or project'), and distinguishes it from sibling tools like list_track_definitions and list_entity_tracks.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.